-- School cancellation Decision Maker: Superintendent o Monitor any situation that may warrant a school cancellation o Make determination o Contact local media o Contact parents through School Messenger and the Internet - Early dismissal Decision Maker: Superintendent o Monitor situation o If conditions warrant, close school o Contact Transportation Supervisor to arrange transportation o Contact local media and utilize School Messenger to inform parents of early dismissal o Set up an information center so that parents may make inquiries as to the situation o Retain appropriate District personnel until all students have been returned home - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) - Decision Maker: Superintendent o Determine the level of threat o Contact Transportation Supervisor to arrange transportation o Clear all evacuation routes and sites prior to evacuation o Evacuate all staff and students to pre-arranged evacuation sites o Account for all student and staff population.
-Report any missing staff or students to administration. - Contact parents through School Messenger and the Internet - Principal o Make determination regarding early dismissal in consultation with the Superintendent o If determination was made to dismiss early, contact local media to inform parents of early dismissal o Ensure adult supervision or continued school supervision/security o Set up an information center so that parents may make inquiries as to the situation o Retain appropriate District personnel until all students have been returned home o Contact parents through School Messenger and the Internet
+- School cancellation Decision Maker: Superintendent - o Monitor any situation that may warrant a school cancellation - Make determination - Contact local media - o Contact parents through School Messenger and the Internet - Early dismissal Decision Maker: Superintendent - Monitor situation - o If conditions warrant, close school - o Contact Transportation Supervisor to arrange transportation - Contact local media and utilize School Messenger to inform parents of early dismissal - Set up an information center so that parents may make inquiries as to the situation

+- Retain appropriate District personnel until all students have been returned home - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) Decision Maker: Superintendent - o Determine the level of threat - o Contact Transportation Supervisor to arrange transportation - o Clear all evacuation routes and sites prior to evacuation - o Evacuate all staff and students to pre-arranged evacuation sites - o Account for all student and staff population.
+Report any missing staff or students to administration. - Contact parents through School Messenger and the Internet